-- 1) Thoroughly check the working status of the cell phone before "standby" status begins and maintain it in operational mode at all times; - 2) Stay within cell phone range; - 3) When notified by telephone, the employee must call in within five (5) minutes; - 4) Must leave the location where the call is received within 10 minutes or less after receiving the call; and - Must arrive in "fit" condition.
+- 1) Stay within cell phone range; - 3) When notified by telephone, the employee must call in within five (5) minutes; - 4) Must leave the location where the call is received within 10 minutes or less after receiving the call; and - 5) Must arrive in "fit" condition.
 Failure to adhere to these criteria may result in the loss of standby pay for the period.